-For years, parents have used credit card piggybacking to help their children get a jump start on their credit.
-Credit card piggybacking refers to adding someone as an authorized user on your credit card in order to boost their credit.
+For years, parents have used credit card piggybacking to help their children get a jump start on building their credit history.
+Credit card piggybacking refers to adding someone as an authorized user on your credit card in order to boost their credit score.

 Credit card piggybacking came under intense scrutiny around the time of the 2008 financial crisis and mortgage meltdown.
 Shady credit repair companies and dishonest consumers used the process of piggybacking credit to artificially boost bad credit scores to qualify for mortgages that homeowners really couldn't afford.

 Credit card piggybacking is much like the childhood game of being carried around on someone else's back—but instead of a back, you're carried on someone else's credit card account.

 A credit card holder adds another person as an authorized user on their credit card account.
-An authorized user is someone added to a credit card account who can use the card to make purchases.
+An authorized user is someone who is added to a credit card account who can use the card to make purchases.
 However, the authorized user is not the primary account holder on the card.

-Once an authorized user is added to the account, the entire history of that credit card account appears on the authorized user's credit report and included in their credit score.
+Once an authorized user is added to the account, the entire history of that credit card account appears on the authorized user's credit report and is included in their credit score.
 None of the primary cardholder's other cards or loans will appear on the authorized user's credit history, just the one card.